khylo/CourseNotes/cloud/aws/cli.md

 aws configure
 aws s3 ls   # list buckets
 aws s3 cp --recursive s3://khylo s3://khylo-syd   # copy from one to another
-..* if oyu get an error about Signature Version 4, then you need to specigy thje --region argument aws s3 cp --recursive s3://khylo s3://khylo-syd  --region eu-west-1 # Note some regions insist you have the --region flag set.
+* if you get an error about Signature Version 4, then you need to specigy thje --region argument aws s3 cp --recursive s3://khylo s3://khylo-syd  --region eu-west-1 # Note some regions insist you have the --region flag set.
 But not all (weird).. set region to the region where the bucket is
-..* Can also do to local , or ec2 instance aws s3 cp --recursive s3://khylo .
+* Can also do to local , or ec2 instance aws s3 cp --recursive s3://khylo .
+* Create bucket
+aws s3api create-bucket --bucket mybucket1

 Control List and Bucket policie